myfsuhail/stock_market_automation/snowflake_to_dbt_examples.md

 After processing the above SQL statements, the resulting DBT model looks like this:

-**Notice:** though the model is made as incremental, unique_key is not provided in the config block.
-As we said earlier, developer understanding / judgment is needed
+**NOTICE:** The model is created as incremental, **but unique_key is not provided in the config block**.
+Therefore, developer understanding of the code, and validation is unavoidable.

 ```sql

 {{ config(
     materialized='incremental',  -- Materialization type
     post_hook="CREATE OR REPLACE VIEW stock_vw AS SELECT * FROM {{ this }} WHERE market_cap_category != 'Unknown';"